Russia Reportedly Used Pokemon Go In an Effort To Inflame Racial Tensions - Slashdot

 and even these claims are not of original accusations of facilitating trump win, "hacking" the election, etc, but of spending less than 0.01% of online (loosely defined) political ads( and much less of all ads), by "russia linked" "entities" (without much details about them and their alleged links).

-does russia's interests oppose usa's? yes.
+does russia's interests

 Re: (Score:1, Troll)